Genivia/RE-flex/doc/index.md

 - The RE/flex scanner generator option `−−bison` generates a scanner compatible with [Bison](dinosaur.compilertools.net/#bison).
-RE/flex also supports Bison bridge (pure reentrant and MT-safe) parsers.
+RE/flex also supports Bison bridge (pure reentrant and thread-safe) parsers.

 - The regular expression syntax in Flex and Lex specifications is restricted to POSIX ERE.
 By contrast, the RE/flex specification syntax is regex-centric by